Nevon/logsplit/README.md

 ## <a name="usage"></a> Usage

-`logsplit` takes a logging function and an optional options object.
+`createLogSplitter` takes a logging function and an optional options object, and returns a function (`logsplit`).

 ```javascript
 const createLogSplitter = require("logsplit");